Health & Safety

 Our Union Reps have diverse backgrounds and work hard to assist members with all matters related to health and safety.
 They work to keep the membership well informed on workers’ rights.

 UFCW 832 sits on a number of provincial and national committees and boards to ensure our members have a strong voice on health and safety issues, and we work hard to ensure we are recognized as a leader in this area.

 If any member has any questions regarding health and safety in your workplace, please contact your Union Rep.

 Submit your health & safety meeting minutes to email@example.com or by fax at 204-786-3175.

 If you have been injured or hurt at work, you will want to make a claim with the Workers Compensation Board Manitoba (WCB).
-Click on the links below to help answer questions you may have.
-Remember If you are not sure what to do, contact your union representative.
+If you are not sure what to do, contact your union representative.

-- You must file a Workers Report of Injury – Form 3 (red form).
+- Report your injury to the WCB.
+You must file a Workers Incident Report.
 You should keep the information the same as you have already reported.